MicrosoftDocs/entra-docs/docs/workload-id/workload-identities-flexible-federated-identity-credentials.md

 # Flexible federated identity credentials (preview)

+Flexible federated identity credentials are an advanced feature of Microsoft Entra Workload ID that enhance the existing federated identity credential model.
+This article explains how these credentials work, their benefits, and current limitations.
+By allowing the use of a restricted expression language for matching incoming `subject` claims and enabling the inclusion of custom claims, flexible federated identity credentials help reduce management overhead and address scale limits in workload identity federation.
+If you're looking to streamline authentication for external workloads with Microsoft Entra, this guide will provide you with the necessary insights and steps to leverage this powerful feature.

+## Why use flexible federated identity credentials?

 The current behavior of [federated identity credentials](/graph/api/resources/federatedidentitycredentials-overview) within workload identity federation requires explicit matching when comparing the defined `subject`, `issuer`, and `audience` in the federated identity credential against the `subject`, `issuer`, and `audience` contained in the token sent to Microsoft Entra.
 This, when combined with the current limit of 20 federated identity credentials for a given application or user-assigned managed identity, can cause scale limits to be hit quickly.
 Flexible federated identity credentials extend the existing federated identity credential model by allowing the use of a restricted expression language when matching against incoming `subject` claims.
 It can also be used to extend the federated identity credential authorization model past `subject`, `issuer`, and `audience` by enabling the inclusion of certain allowed custom claims within your federated identity credentials.
 If you find yourself running into scale limits with your current workload identity federation implementation, flexible federated identity credentials can be leveraged to help reduce management overhead when attempting to authenticate external workloads with Microsoft Entra.

 ## How do flexible federated identity credentials work?

 Flexible federated identity credentials do not change the baseline functionality provided by federated identity credentials.
-These “trust relationships” are still used to indicate which token from the external IdP should be trusted by your application.
+These 'trust relationships' are still used to indicate which token from the external IdP should be trusted by your application.
 Instead, they extend the ability of federated identity credentials by enabling scenarios which previously required multiple federated identity credentials to instead be managed under a single flexible federated identity credential.
 A few examples of this include:

 - A GitHub repository may have a variety of workflows, each running on a different branch (or being used across branches).
 Previously, a unique federated identity credential was required for each of the branches in which workflows could run across.
 With flexible federated identity credentials, this scenario can be managed under a single federated identity credential.
 - Terraform cloud run_phases plan and apply used to each require a unique FIC.
 This can now be managed under a single flexible federated identity credential.